 The Smartwool Merino ¼ Zip baselayer is our go-to for outdoor play.
 The fabric is super cozy and warm, providing a wide range of thermoregulation through all four seasons.
 This Editors' Choice winner is our top recommendation for its versatility and bomber performance while skiing the bumps and hiking up majestic mountains.

-This is one of warmest base layers tested.
-Constructed of 100% Merino wool, this midweight layer features a wide range of thermoregulation.
+It offers a wide range of thermoregulation.
 We tested in temperatures ranging from the mid-70s to the double negatives.
 In all situations, we found applicable uses!
 In Northern Ontario, the soft wool insulated and generated heat under a mid-layer and jacket, keeping us toasty while skating and lake hiking.
 In Colorado, we ran and hiked, noting the cozy wool did a great job wicking away sweat.
 When caught in a rainstorm, this layer insulated and still kept us warm.
 As a result, it thrives in all conditions, making it perfect as a wear alone piece in warm months and a base layer in the colder part of the year.

 When skiing in Alaska and running in the desert, we were able to test the limits of breathability.
 In a layered system, the 100% merino wool fibers do a great job wicking away moisture from the skin.
 This kept us dry.
 The same was true for our desert running adventures.
 In both cases, layered and as a stand-alone top, it performs well, breathing when needed.
 As a key function of any base layer top, it reigns supreme in this metric.
 Take it with you for any endeavor you decide to pursue.